Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Experimental Results

 and the intra-mode variance

-and plot them in the left panel of Fig. \ref{fig:inter_intra}.
+and plot them in the left panel of Figure~\ref{fig:inter_intra}.
 Here, $z_{k, t}$ is the latent concept vector of the FV of the $t$-th instance from the $k$-th mode ($k$-th Gaussian component), and $\mu_k$ is the latent concept vector of the FV of the $k$-th Gaussian center.
-We can observe that, with a growing network width, the inter-mode variability decreases, while the intra-mode variability increases.
-The former (descreasing variability) aligns with the implications of recent theory on Neural Tangent Kernels (NTK) \cite{Jacot2018ntk,Arora2019ntk}: infinitely wide networks have a global solution close to any initial point in the parameter space, and all those global solutions behave/perform similarly---the modes that behave similarly should have similar FVs.
-On the other hands, to the best of our knowledge, the latter (increasing intra-mode variability with growing $\beta$) is not explained by theory so far.
+We can observe that, with a growing network width, the inter-mode variance decreases, while the intra-mode variance increases.
+The former (decreasing variance) aligns with the implications of recent theory on Neural Tangent Kernels (NTK) \citep{Jacot2018ntk,Arora2019ntk}, while the latter (increasing intra-mode variance with growing $\beta$) has not been explained by theory, to the best of our knowledge.
+In order to show that the observed tendency is not because of the limited expressivity of the ResNet18 that we used to define our distance measure, nor the dataset-specific properties, we conducted the same experiments with ResNet34 and ResNet50 as the backbone networks and on other datasets including STL-10 \citep{Coates2011STL10} and SVHN \citep{Netzer2011SVHN}, and observed a similar tendency in Appendix~\ref{appendix:a5}.
+We also confirm in Appendix~\ref{appendix:a6} that whether starting from pre-trained models or training from scratch does not significantly affect the properties of posterior distribution.